Logon27/Digit-Recognition-Canvas/README.md

 ### Running The Program (Local Development Environment)

 Currently, you have to train your own network.
-The trained model I have is bigger than github will allow.
-I am trying to find an alternative solution
+The file size of the trained model I created is larger than github will allow.
+I am trying to find an alternative solution.
 ```
 # For training an mnist network
 python mnist_training.py